Detailed Browsing Logs are available for each member using our Internet Accountability service.

 Choosing the Report Sensitivity Level

-On an e-mailed Accountability Report, the Report Sensitivity Level is used to determine the minimum rating of websites that are shown.
+For an emailed Internet Accountability report, the Report Sensitivity Level is used to determine the minimum rating of websites that are shown.
 In the Detailed Browsing Log, on the other hand, it highlights entries rated at or above that rating in a chosen reporting period.
 It is also used to calculate the total number of highly rated entries.

-The default will be the same Sensitivity Level as your Accountability Report, but you can choose to generate your logs at a different Sensitivity Level on the Reports page.
+The default setting will be the same Sensitivity Level as your Internet Accountability report, but you can choose to generate your logs at a different Sensitivity Level on the Reports page.

 Once you have generated the logs, you can also change the rating in the header.
 The page will then refresh and update the highlighting and the number of entries at that new level to reflect your new selection.